portless

 npm install -g portless

-# Run your app (auto-starts the proxy if needed)
+# Run your app (auto-starts the HTTPS proxy on port 443)

 portless run next dev